Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

 Stars Betting Insights

-- The Stars have a 41-23 record when favored on the moneyline this season.
+- The Stars are 41-23 when listed as a moneyline favorite this season.

 - The Stars have an implied moneyline win probability of 58.3% in this contest.